Menu

 Next Steps

-Please can beekeepers also be reminded of the need to acquaint themselves with the symptoms of foulbrood diseases and how to carry out a full foulbrood inspection.
-Foulbrood inspections should be carried out at least once a year.
+Please can beekeepers also be reminded of the importance of acquainting themselves with the symptoms of foulbrood diseases and how to conduct a full foulbrood inspection.
+All beekeepers should carry out at least one foulbrood inspection a year, but we recommend more frequent inspections for those in areas where disease has been confirmed.

-If there is any suspicion of AFB, or European Foulbrood (EFB), there is a legal requirement to notify the Scottish Government Bee Inspectorate.
+If there is any suspicion of American foulbrood (AFB) or European Foulbrood (EFB), there is a legal requirement to notify the Scottish Government Honey Bee Health Team on bees_mailbox@gov.scot

-Strict bio-security is the best prevention to avoid infection, especially for beekeepers who are located within the outbreak area.
-Swarms of unknown origins should be isolated in a quarantine apiary and inspected for signs of disease before they are brought into contact with other colonies.
+Strict biosecurity is the best prevention to avoid infection, especially for beekeepers who are located within the outbreak area.
+Swarms of unknown origins should be isolated in a quarantine apiary, put onto fresh foundation and inspected for signs of disease at six weeks before they are brought into contact with other colonies.

 Additional information can be found on the following web pages: